Johlandabee/quiz-droid/README.md

 # QuizDroid #

-A little Quip-App for Android devices utilizing SQLite.
+A little Quiz-App for Android devices utilizing SQLite.

 ### Info ###